deadprogram/fosdem2025-without-wires/README.md

-# FOSDEM 2024
+# FOSDEM 2025

-## "Go Without Wires Strikes Back"
+## "Return To Go Without Wires"

-Copyright 2018-2024 Ron Evans.
+Copyright 2018-2025 Ron Evans.

 Other included content copyright of their respective holders.